objection-lol/objection-lol-bugs/README.md

    - **Expected Behavior:** What should have happened?
    - **Actual Behavior:** What actually happened?
    - **Screenshots (if applicable):** Add images or recordings if they help illustrate the issue.

-## ❌ What Not to Report
-- Feature requests (This repository is for bug tracking only.)

 Thank you for helping improve [objection.lol](https://objection.lol/) by reporting bugs! 🚀